vinyasmusic/signoz.io/blog/2021-07-30-observability-hive-mind.md

 At the end of the day, users are just trying to solve their problems fast.

 Their payment service is throwing errors and customers are not able to start using their service.
 The customer success team is breathing down their neck to know when this problem will be resolved.
-Do you think the engineer is thinking about - okay what are the 3 pillars - let me check pillar 1, pillar 2 and pillar 3 and see what do they give me
+Do you think the engineer is thinking about - okay what are the 3 pillars - let me check pillar 1, pillar 2 and pillar 3 and see what do they give me.

 My guess is, No

 They just care about their problem being solved. and FAST.

+### Can you just solve my problem

 Like any other tool, observability tool also solves a problem and the one of the main problem it solves is - if something is going wrong, can I find what it is and then fix it fast.